Coffee Drink

 What Is Café Au Lait?

 Café au Lait literally means "coffee with milk" and is one of the simplest, most comforting drinks in French coffee culture.
 It's made with equal parts brewed coffee and hot milk.
 In Paris café culture it's usually a breakfast drink, a balanced blend of brewed coffee and steamed milk.
 The profile is more brewed-coffee in character than a latte: instead of espresso intensity, the filter/French-press aroma is softened by hot milk.
 Low-acidity beans suit it especially well.
-It reads more like a large milk coffee for sitting out or a weekend morning, though a small home version is practical and comfortable.
+It reads more like a large milk coffee for a slow café table or a weekend morning, though a small home version is practical and comfortable.
 The taste should be creamy, warm, and calm; the milk shouldn't cover the coffee, and the bean's roasty, nutty character should still come through.

 Key Takeaways